 - Ability to work on concurrent tasks in a fast-paced environment while effectively prioritizing and coordinating work assignments.

 - Experience in using a variety of computer software applications.

 Tool and Equipment Used:

 Computer, printer, telephone, power point machine, fax machine.

 The physical demands described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing this job, the employee is regularly required to reach with hands and arms.
 The employee is frequently required to stand, walk, and use hands to handle, feel, or operate objects or controls.
 The employee is occasionally required to sit; climb or balance; stoop, kneel, crouch, or crawl; and talk and hear.
 The employee must occasionally lift and/or move up to twenty (20) pounds.
 Specific vision abilities required by this job include close vision and the ability to adjust and focus.
 The position also includes the ability to operate a motor vehicle.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-The position requires regular and consistent attendance on site.
 The position requires the employee to dress in a professional manner that meets the standards for professional employees in Jefferson County (casual but neat and clean).